OVERVIEW OF COURSE AND STYLE OF ASSESSMENT

 The GCSE is made up of three components:

-- Students will devise and perform their own performance based on a selected stimulus (10%)
+Students will work in groups to devise and perform their own performance based on a thought-provoking stimulus.

-- Students will rehearse and perform two extracts from a given play.
+Students will learn, rehearse and perform two extracts from a given play.

-3 Component Three: Theatre Makers in Practice - A final written exam.
-The exam is 1 hour 30 minutes.
-40% of the overall GCSE.
+Component Three: Theatre Makers in Practice - A final written exam.
+The exam is 1 hour 45 minutes and there are two sections:

 If you enjoy working practically, collaboratively, independently, analytically and in a vibrant, supportive and active environment then GCSE Drama is the course for you.